-We incurred a change in the fair value of the tax receivable liability of \$12.4 million for the year ended December 31, 2020 compared to \$1.6 million for the 2019 combined period, an increase of \$10.8 million.
-This increase was due to larger fair value adjustments related to the tax receivable liability, primarily as a result of changes to the discount rate used to determine the fair value of the liability, as well as, additional accretion expense associated with the increase in the TRA liability as a result of Post-Merger Repay Unit exchanges that occurred during the year.
+We incurred a change in the fair value of the tax receivable liability of \$14.1 million for the year ended December 31, 2021 compared to \$12.4 million for the year ended December 31, 2020, an increase of \$1.7 million.
+This increase was due to lower fair value adjustments related to the tax receivable liability, primarily as a result of changes to the discount rate used to determine the fair value of the liability, as well as final adjustments related to the value of the 2020 exchanges of Post-Merger Repay Units.